-The main advantage of drawing profits as dividends is that no NICs are payable.
-Regardless of your personal income tax rate or your company's corporation tax rate, taking a dividend is normally more attractive than a salary or a bonus.
-Many owner-managers therefore take a small salary to use up their personal allowance and then withdraw the remainder of their income as dividends.
+The main advantage of drawings profits out as dividends is that no NICs are payable.
+So regardless of your personal income tax rate or your company's corporation tax rate, taking a dividend is normally more attractive than taking salary or a bonus.
+Many owner-managers therefore take a small salary to use up their personal allowance and they then withdraw the remainder of their income as dividends.

-Dividends have no effect on your company's tax position, but there will be further tax to pay by the recipient, where dividends exceed the £5,000 tax-free allowance (2017/18), which drops to £2,000 from April 2018.
-Any dividend over the allowance, but within the basic rate band for income tax, will be taxed at 7.5%.
-Dividends falling into the higher rate bracket will be taxed at 32.5%, and should they fall into the additional rate tax bracket, the rate due will be 38.1%.
-Whilst the tax-free allowance will only benefit those with a low level of dividend income, the new rates mean an increase in taxation for most business owners extracting profits.
-Despite this recent tax increase, the difference between the tax and NIC costs of drawing a salary and a dividend can be very significant, as the following demonstrates:
+Dividends have no effect on your company's tax position, but there will be further tax to pay by the recipient to the extent that dividends exceed the £5,000 tax-free allowance (2017/18).
+Any dividend in excess of the allowance, but within the basic rate band for income tax, will be taxed at 7.5%.
+Dividends falling into the higher rate bracket will be taxed at 32.5% and should they fall for additional rate tax, the rate due will be 38.1%.
+Whilst the tax-free allowance will benefit those with only a low level of dividend income, the new rates mean an increase in taxation for the majority of business owners extracting profits.
+Despite this recent tax increase, the difference between the tax and NIC costs of drawing a salary and a dividend can be very substantial, as the following demonstrates.